ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 Construct a single end-to-end RNA 3D predictor that:
 	•	Generates local torsion angles from (sequence + adjacency).
 	•	Extracts global pairwise constraints via an AF3-like Pairformer trunk (optionally leveraging an MSA).
-	•	Merges these two representations into a “unified latent.”
+	•	Merges these two representations into a "unified latent."
 	•	Optionally uses forward kinematics to produce partial 3D from the torsion angles.
 	•	Employs a Diffusion model to produce final 3D coordinates, guided by both local angles and global pair embeddings.
 	•	(Optionally) runs energy minimization or short MD to polish final geometry.